Integers Having $F_{2k}$ in Both Zeckendorf And Chung-Graham Decompositions: Introduction

-Recent work generalized the Chung-Graham decomposition to use equally-spaced Fibonacci numbers \cite{Cha2}, studied the conversion between Zeckendorf and Chung-Graham decompositions \cite{Bu}, and characterized integers without a fixed term in their Chung-Graham decompositions \cite{CKV}, thus continuing the work by Kimberling \cite{Kim} who characterized integers without $F_2$ in their Zeckendorf decompositions and by Griffiths \cite{G14} who characterized integers having $F_k$ (for a fixed $k$) in their Zeckendorf decompositions.
-Inspired by these results, we characterize integers that have $F_{2k}$ in their Zeckendorf and Chung-Graham decompositions simultaneously.
+Recent work generalized the Chung-Graham decomposition to use equally-spaced Fibonacci numbers \cite{Cha2}, studied the conversion between Zeckendorf and Chung-Graham decompositions \cite{Bu}, and characterized integers without a fixed term in their Chung-Graham decompositions \cite{CKV}, thus continuing the work by Kimberling \cite{Kim} who characterized integers without $F_2$ in their Zeckendorf decompositions and by Griffiths \cite{G14} who characterized integers having $F_k$ in their Zeckendorf decompositions.
+These results inspired us to discover a correspondence between a lexicographically ordered sublist of Zeckendorf decompositions and letters in the golden string $\mathcal{S}$.
+Likewise, we identify a dual correspondence for Chung-Graham decompositions.
+We then use these correspondences to characterize integers that have $F_{2k}$ in both Zeckendorf and Chung-Graham decompositions.